The following addresses the uptrend in the Luxembourgish language, and where the language comes from.

-German and Luxembourgish.
+Luxembourg is a very multilingual little country.
+It has three official national languages: French, German, and Luxembourgish.
 Banned by the Germans in World War 2 and often seen as a marginalized local dialect, recent cultural trends in Luxembourg

-Outside of citizenship “recovery” for individuals with Luxembourg ancestry, Luxembourg citizenship by naturalization for foreigners living in Luxembourg is in many ways tied to the learning and mastery of the Luxembourgish language.
+Outside of citizenship “recovery” for individuals with Luxembourg ancestry, Luxembourg citizenship can be obtained by naturalization for foreigners.
+Living in Luxembourg is in many ways tied to the learning and mastery of the language.

-About 390,000 people speak Luxembourgish worldwide.
-One of the biggest challenges Luxembourgish faced over its history was a lack of recognition and written standardization, effectively there was no agreed system of spelling for the language until the mid-1940s and no final agreement was in place until the 1990s.
+About 390,000 people speak Luxembourg’s language worldwide.
+One of the biggest challenges the language faced throughout its history was a lack of recognition and written standardization.
+Effectively, there was no agreed system of spelling for the language until the mid-1940s and no final agreement was in place until the 1990s.
 Moreover, the language was not even an official national language until 1984.

 Recently, Luxembourg’s government has published a 40-point action plan to protect the language.
 Also, petitions to protect the status of the national language have reached nearly unprecedented participation levels.
 All the same, only 7% of books published in Luxembourg in the last year were in its national language.

 Interested in learning this language?
 There are many reasons to learn this language.
 This is even true for spouses of dual citizens, who must learn Luxembourgish as a part of their own dual citizenship naturalization process.

 LuxCitizenship has a page on the language here.
 Otherwise, most educational materials published their works in French.
 However, for a great resource on the language you can check out in English, please take a look at Liz Wenger’s Learn Luxembourgish.
 It’s a great place to start.
 She also offers online Skype courses in Luxembourgish.